 Danskompaniet Spinn is an international dance company with dancers with and without disabilities.

 Danskompaniet Spinn is a professional dance company based in Gothenburg, Sweden.
 We are passionate about the art of dance and about challenging stereotypes regarding what dance is and can be.
 It is about different bodies with different functions and new ways of creating and presenting dance art.
 In our world, everybody is welcome to experience our performances and take part in our workshops.
-It is not about how many pirouettes you can do, but what you want to express with the pirouette you do.
+It is not about how many pirouettes you can do, but what you want to express with the pirouette that you do.

 Spinn was founded in 2010 by Artistic Director Veera Suvalo Grimberg.
 We are an international company working with Swedish and international choreographers and composers.
 We work with people who are interested in an artistic dialogue, and who want to explore and develop both their own as well as our artistic expression.
-Over the last years we have created both bigger and smaller productions, in Sweden and internationally.
-Spinn also gives workshops and lectures where we meet other dance artists, children in kindergarten, museum curators, personal assistants, politicians, students, dance teachers and many more.
+Over the last few years we have created both bigger and smaller productions, in Sweden and internationally.
+Spinn also gives workshops and lectures where we meet other dance artists, nursery school children, museum curators, personal assistants, politicians, students, dance teachers and many others.

 Spinn’s administration, communication and tour coordination is handled by Producentbyrån.